dennisXZX/web-developer-notes/Vagrant.md

 ## Vagrant

-### Set up a virtual development environment
+#### Set up a virtual development environment

-Create a folder where you want to place your virtual machine and run `vagrant init`.
+Create a folder where you want to place your virtual machine and cd into it to run `vagrant init`.

 ```
 $ mkdir vagrant_getting_started